 Here’s my family Sweet Potato Biscuits recipe.
 I hope you love them as much as we do!

 - 1 cup cooked mashed sweet potato

 - 1/2 teaspoon sugar

 - 1 tablespoon butter

 - 1 tablespoon melted butter

 - Pour dough onto a lightly floured surface and gently pat into a round disc about ½ inch thick.
-Cut dough with a sharp metal or glass cutter.
+Cut the dough with a floured, sharp metal or glass cutter.
 Place the cut biscuits on the prepared baking sheet.
 Brush the sweet potato biscuits lightly with melted butter.